 At West Coast, Lindsay works on the RELAW (Revitalizing Indigenous Laws for Land, Air and Water) Project.

 Lindsay is a member of the Chippewas of Nawash First Nation.
 She has worked for the Pascua Yaqui Tribal Court in Arizona, as a legal support team member for the U.N.
 Special Rapporteur on the Rights of Indigenous Peoples, and at The Law Centre – a legal aid clinic in Victoria, B.C.
 She received her J.D. from the University of Victoria, and her B.A. from Dartmouth College (Native American Studies, Linguistics).
-She continues to write and her forthcoming book entitled, “Otter’s Journey through Indigenous Language and Law” (UBC Press), is a work of creative non-fiction.
+She continues to write and has published a work of creative non-fiction entitled, “Otter’s Journey through Indigenous Language and Law” (UBC Press).